CustomerSure

 • Clarifies and improves the rules around transferring data out of the EU.

-As both a business, and as individuals, we’re in favour of giving people stronger rights around their own personal data.
-As a human being, it’s nice to know I’m better protected, and as a business, we’ve spent eight years advocating that companies treat their customers respectfully, so it’s great to see this approach get better legal backing.
+It’s hard to argue with these objectives - as both a business, and as individuals, we’re in favour of giving people stronger rights around their own personal data.
+As a human being, it’s nice to know I’m better protected, and as a business, we’ve spent fourteen years advocating that companies treat their customers respectfully, so it’s great to see this approach get better legal backing

 Enforcement of the GDPR occurs at the national level.
 In the UK, this is done by the ICO – the Information Commissioner’s Office.
 We’ll refer to a lot of their guidance in this piece, but each EU member state has its own, similar enforcement body.

-Data Protection Law
+Understanding Data Protection Law

 Let’s get on the same page with some terminology which dates all the way back to the original Data Protection Act (1998).